foobnix/LibreraReader/README.md

 ## Building for F-Droid for Android

-If you wish to build for F-Droid (e.g. not using google services, Internet) you can run the build with
+If you wish to build for F-Droid (e.g. not using Google services, Internet) you can run the build with

 ~~~~
 cd Builder